HumlabLu/pubmed-rs/README.md

   -m, --maxfiles <MAXFILES>  If specified, maximum number of files to process from directory -s, --sectionnames         Include the section names in the output
-      --filenames            Include the file names in the output -r, --remove               Remove some stuff with hard-coded regular expressions -a, --abbreviations        Output only abbreviations -h, --help                 Print help
+      --filenames            Include the file names in the output -a, --abbreviations        Output only abbreviations -h, --help                 Print help
   -V, --version              Print version